 What did you love?
 Do you have pictures to share?
 What were your best moments?
 This is how we record memories!

 4 Reasons To See The Coolest Parade In Canada

 It’s the biggest parade east of Montreal

-And they put up a fine show!
-Marching bands, brass pipes, drums, colorful displays, amazing vintage cars, balloons, and lots of entertainment for kids and families.
+You'll love the marching bands, brass pipes, drums, colorful displays, amazing vintage cars, balloons and lots of entertainment for kids and families.

 Spectacular floats are built on a theme

-Every year the Gold Cup Parade has a new theme and sometimes the floats follow it.
-In 2017 the theme was “Canada Eh!” to celebrate Canada’s 150th birthday.
-What fun!
+Every year the Gold Cup Parade has a new theme that designers use to create the floats.
+In 2017, the theme was “Canada, Eh!” to celebrate Canada’s 150th birthday.